 - Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated by the member of staff.
 Child protection records will record facts and not personal opinions.
-A body map will be completed if visible injuries to a child have been observed. - If there is an immediate safeguarding concern, the member of staff will consult with a DSL before completing the form as reporting urgent concerns takes priority. - If members of staff are in any doubt about recording requirements, they will discuss their concerns with the DSL. - Child protection records will include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and details regarding any action taken, decisions reached and the outcome. - Child protection records are kept confidential and stored securely.
-Child protection records will be kept for individual children and will be maintained separately from all other records relating to the child in the Academy.
-Child protection records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL.
+A body map will be completed if visible marks or injuries to a child have been observed. - If there is an immediate safeguarding concern the member of staff will consult with a DSL before completing the form as reporting urgent concerns takes priority. - If members of staff are in any doubt about recording requirements, they will discuss their concerns with the DSL. - Child protection records will include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and details regarding any action taken, decisions reached and the outcome. - Child protection records are kept confidential and stored securely. - Child protection records will be kept for individual children and will be maintained separately from all other records relating to the child in the setting.

-- All child protection records will be transferred in accordance with data protection legislation to the child's subsequent Academy, under confidential and separate cover as soon as possible; within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
-Child protection files will be transferred securely to the new DSL, separately to the child's main file, and a confirmation of receipt will be attempted to be obtained. - In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the DSL at the new school or college in advance of a child leaving, for example, information that would allow the new school or college to continue to provide support. - Where the Academy receives child protection files from another setting, the DSL will ensure key staff such as the Special Educational Needs Co-Ordinators (SENCOs) will be made aware of relevant information as required. - Where a pupil joins the school and no child protection files are received, the DSL will seek to confirm from the previous setting whether any child protection exists for the pupil, and if so, if the files have been sent.
+- Child protection records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL. - All child protection records will be transferred in accordance with data protection legislation to the child's subsequent setting or school, under confidential and separate cover as soon as possible.
+Child protection files will be transferred securely to the new DSL, separately to the child's main file, and a confirmation of receipt will be attempted to be obtained. - In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the DSL at the new setting or school in advance of a child leaving, for example, information that would allow the new setting or school to continue to provide support. - Where the setting receives child protection files from another setting, the DSL will ensure key staff such as the Special Educational Needs Co-Ordinators (SENCOs) will be made aware of relevant information as required. - Where a child joins the setting and no child protection files are received, the DSL will seek to confirm from the previous setting whether any child protections exist for the child, and if so, if the files have been sent.